 This small island can be reached within a few hours if you start from Silba, the most northern part of the Zadar archipelago.

-This vast tapestry of islands, counting 300 of them, is the center of sailing in the middle part of the Croatian coast.
+This vast tapestry of islands, counting 300 of them, is the centre of sailing in the middle part of the Croatian coast.
 Within hours you can sail from one island to another.

 From Silba to Olib, from Olib to Premuda, Dugi Otok (Long Island), Pašman and Kornati islands.

-There are a lot of marinas on the coast, with three marinas in the old city of Zadar and the biggest marina in Croatia, Marina Dalmacija in Sukošan, 10 kilometers south of Zadar.
+There are a lot of marinas on the coast, with three marinas in the old city of Zadar and the biggest marina in Croatia, Marina Dalmacija in Sukošan, 10 kilometres south of Zadar.

 Three big islands in this archipelago are Dugi Otok, Ugljan, and Pašman, all of them reachable by sailboat within an hour to two, no matter where you start.
 And if you want a peaceful cove, try the western shores of these islands.

 Dugi Otok is an island with a rugged coastline.
-For this island, we can definitely say that it is an attractive destination for all sailors.
+This island can definitely say that it is an attractive destination for all sailors.
 You can spot places where you can moor your boat and if you need it, here you can take electricity and water in every village on the island.

 One of the sights of the island is definitely the lighthouse Veli rat, the highest lighthouse on the Adriatic Sea, and the cave Strašna peć.

 The biggest jewels on the island are certainly the beaches like Sakuran, a beautiful sandy beach that hides in a cove on the west side of the island.

 The island of Pašman is situated south of Zadar.
 The Mediterranean climate has allowed the growth of many types of medicinal and aromatic herbs.
 Underwater in this area is very rich, and there are a lot of kinds of shellfish and fish.